-Pledge Month is almost over.
-Pledge NOW.
+Pledge Month is over.
+But you can pledge any time.
 Why Pledge

-Pledge Month is almost over.
-Pledge NOW.
+Pledge Month is over.
+But you can pledge any time.
 Why Pledge

 We invite you to look around and get a feel for our church.
 We are a Welcoming Congregation.
 You will not be pressured into conversation or membership.
 We welcome you just as you are.
 Our members, friends, and guests include Christians, Jews, Buddhists, Pagans, humanists, atheists, agnostics, skeptics, seekers, singles, couples, families, heterosexuals, gays, lesbians, bisexuals and transgendered people, of different races, ethnic backgrounds, national origins and socio-economic circumstances.